 As noted previously, only two sites in Lake Simtustus were sampled for phytoplankton community composition: the Pelton forebay (RES04) and Mid-Lake site (RES25).
-In contrast to the high degree of similarity in phytoplankton results between the two sites in LBC, the two sites in Lake Simtustus showed more significant differences (Figure 4-71).
+In contrast to the high degree of similarity in phytoplankton results between the two sites in LBC, the two sites in Lake Simtustus showed more substantial differences (Figure 4-71).
 Only one sample from the Pelton forebay (RES04) was dominated by cyanobacteria as compared to three successive samples at the Mid-Lake site (RES25).
 Both sites showed dominant F. crotonensis at the end of May and both sites were dominated by S. niagarae in the spring and fall.
-In addition, the abundance of the dominant phytoplankton gradually increased in biovolume, peaking in October, whereas the Mid-Lake site (RES25) showed a bimodal abundance with peaks in spring and late summer.
-The prevalence of noncyanobacteria taxa in Lake Simtustus is likely associated with the influx of NO3 entering from Willow Creek.
-Willow Creek enters Lake Simtustus between the two sampling sites; the closer proximity of the Pelton forebay (RES04) to Willow Creek could explain the higher proportion of cyanobacteria at Mid-Lake site (RES25).
+In addition, the abundance of the dominant phytoplankton gradually increased in biovolume at the forebay, peaking in October, whereas the Mid-Lake site (RES25) showed a bimodal abundance with peaks in spring and late summer.
+The prevalence of non-cyanobacteria taxa in at the Mid-Lake site in Lake Simtustus is likely associated with the influx of NO3 entering from Willow Creek.
+Willow Creek enters Lake Simtustus between the two sampling sites; the closer proximity of the Pelton forebay (RES04) to Willow Creek and suppression of N-fixing cyanobacteria by the available nitrate could explain the higher proportion of cyanobacteria at Mid-Lake site (RES25).